elastic/rally/docs/migrate.rst

 When Rally is invoked without a subcommand it will issue the following warning on the command line and in the log file::

-    [WARNING] Invoking Rally without a subcommand is deprecated.
+    [WARNING] Invoking Rally without a subcommand is deprecated and will be required with Rally 2.1.0.
 Specify the 'race' subcommand explicitly.

-A subcommand will be required starting with the next minor release 2.1.0.

 Migrating to Rally 2.0.3
 ------------------------